-- Can be given to any individual whether insureds, prospective insureds, or neither, and
+- Can be given to any individual whether insureds, prospective insureds, or neither.

 - Cannot be conditioned upon the referred person applying for or obtaining insurance.

-- The payment to the unlicensed individual must be conditioned upon the submission of an application for insurance by the referred person,
+- Paid to the unlicensed individual must be conditioned upon the submission of an application for insurance by the referred person.

-- Cannot be given to any unlicensed person who sells, solicits or negotiates insurance, and
+- Cannot be given to any unlicensed person who sells, solicits or negotiates insurance.

 - Cannot be given to any insured or prospective insured.

 The insurance producer should implement record-keeping processes to be able to provide evidence that the requirements have been met, particularly that the value of the referral compensation given did not exceed $100 for any consecutive 12-month period and that the referring individuals receiving referral fees were not insured clients or prospective clients at the time of payment.

 1. An insurance producer pays a real estate agent $50 for each name given as a referral.

 This is not permitted.
 Referral compensation cannot be paid in cash and it is not permissible as a referral fee since payment is not conditioned upon submission of an application.